franciscop/statux/README.md

 ### Reset initial state

-To reset the initial state we should first keep this separated, and then trigger a reset from the root state:
+To reset the initial state we should first keep it separated, and then trigger a reset from the root state:

 ```js
 import Store, { useSelector } from 'statux';